eclipse-ibeji/ibeji/docs/design/modules/digital_twin_graph/README.md

 Ibeji's In-vehicle Digital Twin Service needs some adjustments to support the Digital Twin Graph Service.
 We will introduce a modified form of the service under the name "Digital Twin Registry" and keep the existing functionality intact under the original In-vehicle Digital Twin Service.

 The Managed Subscriber Service is an optional service that provides integration with Agemo.
-It has been included in the component diagram for completeness sake.
+The Managed Subscriber Service has been included in the component diagram for completeness' sake.

 ![Component Diagram](diagrams/digital_twin_graph_component.svg)